The NSW Government is committed to ensuring NSW is the best place in the country for women to live, work and raise a family.

 Bonus paid parental leave must be taken within the first 24 months from the date of birth, adoption, surrogacy, or permanent out-of-home care placement.
 Bonus paid parental leave should be treated in the same way as paid parental leave for the purposes of determining payment including the ability to take leave at half pay.

-In addition to unpaid parental leave, employees providing permanent out-of-home care will have access to paid parental leave.
-This arrangement will apply where the date of the guardianship or permanent placement order is on or after 1 October 2022.
+In addition to unpaid parental leave, employees providing ongoing placement arrangements will have access to paid parental leave.
+This arrangement will apply where the date of the guardianship or ongoing placement order is on or after 2 August 2024.
+For permanent out-of-home care parental leave arrangements can be accessed provided the order was on or after 1 October 2022.

-Where an employee takes paid parental leave in respect of a permanent out-of-home care arrangement and later adopts the child (or children), the employee is not entitled to access a further period of paid parental leave in connection with the adoption.
+Where an employee takes paid parental leave in respect of an ongoing placement arrangement and later adopts the child (or children), the employee is not entitled to access a further period of paid parental leave in connection with the adoption.

 Five days paid special fertility treatment leave is available to employees undergoing assisted reproductive treatments.
 Assisted reproductive treatment means intrauterine insemination (IUI), in vitro fertilisation (IVF) and Intracytoplasmic sperm injection (ICSI).
 Leave can be accessed where an employee is undergoing treatments including medical appointments which is associated with such treatments.
 Leave can be taken in part-days, single days, or consecutive days.